 Next, your doctor will examine your foot to check if the toe joint is flexible or rigid.
 If your toes are still flexible, it means that your condition is in the early stage where your toes still flex at the joints despite being stiff.
 If your toes are rigid, your condition is in the late stage where your toes are stuck and unable to move.

-Your doctor may also recommend further tests to aid with diagnosis, including x-rays, blood flow testing and nerve testing.
+Your doctor may also recommend further tests to aid with hammer and claw toes diagnosis, including x-rays, blood flow testing and nerve testing.

 Get Treatment for Hammer & Claw Toes in Singapore Today

 Hammer and claw toes can be corrected with proper and timely treatment.
-If you notice any signs of hammer and claw toes, please speak to your doctor right away.
-Dr Gowreeson Thevendran, a renowned foot surgeon in Singapore will recommend the appropriate treatment for your condition.
+If you notice any signs of hammer and claw toes, please book an appointment with Dr Gowreeson Thevendran, a renowned foot surgeon in Singapore, who will recommend the appropriate treatment for your condition.

-Frequently Asked Questions About Hammer & Claw Toes
+Frequently Asked Questions About Hammer and Claw Toes

 Yes, hammer and claw toes can be corrected without surgery if you seek prompt medical attention.
 Your doctor may recommend the following non-surgical treatments for hammer and claw toes: